rutsky/semester09/Computer_networks/p2p/README.txt

 Only networks connected to leaf routers interfaces valued as networks, and each router has exactly one of them.
 All routers connected directly to each other.

+Routing table is reduced to:
+  (destination router, next router)
+When router receives packet (src, dest, data) it looks up next router in routing table and retransmits packet there.